coderabbitai/coderabbit-docs/docs/guides/configure-coderabbit.md

 ---
-title: Customize CodeRabbit
+title: Configure CodeRabbit
-sidebar_label: Customize CodeRabbit
+sidebar_label: Configure CodeRabbit
 description:
-  CodeRabbit offers various customization options to tailor the reviews to your specific requirements.
-Customizations can be made using one of the below options.
+  CodeRabbit offers various configuration options to tailor the reviews to your specific requirements.
+Configuration can be made using one of the below options.
 ---

-CodeRabbit offers various customization options to tailor the reviews to your requirements.
-Customizations can be made using one of the below options :
+CodeRabbit offers various configuration options to tailor the reviews to your requirements.
+Configuration can be made using one of the below options :

-1. **Customization via CodeRabbit YAML File** _(Recommended)_
+1. **Configure using CodeRabbit YAML File** _(Recommended)_
-2. **Customization via CodeRabbit UI**
+2. **Configure using CodeRabbit UI**

-Customization defined in the YAML file overrides the settings in the UI.
+Configuration defined in the YAML file overrides the settings in the UI.

-### 1. Customize CodeRabbit using a YAML File[](https://coderabbit.ai/docs/get-started/customize-coderabbit)
+### 1. Configure CodeRabbit using a YAML File {#yaml}

-You can add a `.coderabbit.yaml` configuration file to your repositories.
-Below is a sample YAML file that can be used as a starting point and changed as
+You can add a `.coderabbit.yaml` configuration file to root of your repositories.
+Below is a sample YAML file that can be used as a starting point and changed as needed:
-needed:

 #### version 2: `Current`